lunosai/GmailNotify-PubSub-GCP/README.md

 ## Introduction
 **GmailNotify** This is a quick project made to consume Pub-Sub messages sent via Gmail to be processed and finally execute a Webhook for external services to receive a push of email data.
 It now supports multiple Gmail mailboxes in a single deployment.

-It is in essense a set of NodeJS Cloud Functions to handle Gmail Notifications which can be configured to receive wide range of Gmail notifications based on the `config/appconfig.json` file setting.
+It is in essense a set of NodeJS Cloud Functions to handle Gmail Notifications; runtime configuration is pulled from Google Secret Manager.

 ## Technologies Used
 * NodeJS v14
 * googleapis v85.0.0
 * phin v3.6.0
+* @google-cloud/secret-manager

 ## Google Cloud Resources Used
 * Cloud Functions